chunkstories/www/content/blog/a-note-on-descriptor-indexing.md

  * It's not supported everywhere:
 	 * won't work on mobile (that I don't care)
-	 * won't run on Intel hd graphics before skylake (meh)
+	 * won't run on Intel HD graphics before Skylake (meh)
  * *Might* be marginally slower at runtime because of the indirection, in practice I haven't been able to detect any significant performance delta yet.
  * It's cutting edge !
 Found an AMD driver crash and a validation layer crash when working with it, both fixed since.
  * ~~**No RenderDoc support**~~ RenderDoc now supports it !